wealth42/nick-fury/README.md

 Open command prompt, navigate to the project folder.
 Activate the environment if not done earlier.

-Run the following command to create Database: "local_database" with Table "info":
+Run the following command to create Table "info":

 ```python setup.py```